awsdocs/aws-storagegateway-user-guide/doc_source/backup_netbackup-vtl.md

 ## Configuring NetBackup Storage Devices<a name="configure-netback-storage-devices"></a>

-After you have connected the virtual tape library \(VTL\) devices to the Windows client, you configure Symantec NetBackup version 7\.x storage to recognize your devices\.
+After you have connected the virtual tape library \(VTL\) devices to the Windows client, you configure Veritas NetBackup version 7\.x storage to recognize your devices\.
 For information about how to connect VTL devices to the Windows client, see [Connecting Your VTL Devices](GettingStarted-create-tape-gateway.md#GettingStartedAccessTapesVTL)\.

 **To configure NetBackup to use storage devices on your tape gateway**